 The Point University Dining Hall offers a full-service kitchen and dining area open to all members of the Point community and the general public.
-Students must swipe their Point ID in order to enter the dining hall or select food for meals.
-All other individuals may purchase meals in the dining hall.
-Additionally, students may purchase food and coffee items in the food court area in the Lanier Academic Center.
-Guests and nonresidents may also purchase food items in that location.
+Students must swipe their Point I.D. to enter the Dining Hall or select food for meals, all other individuals may purchase meals in the Dining Hall.

-Between mealtimes there will be continuous service in the dining hall offering a limited selection of food products.
-Resident students will select either the 19-meal plan, which offers full access to the dining hall during all mealtimes without additional cost, or a 15- or 10-meals per week plan.
+Between mealtimes, there will be continuous service in the Dining Hall offering a limited selection of food products.
+Residential students will select either the 19-meal plan, which offers full access to the dining hall during all mealtimes without additional cost, or a 15- or 10-meals per week plan.

-Everyone eating in the dining hall is expected to follow normal rules of etiquette.
+Everyone eating in the Dining Hall is expected to follow normal rules of etiquette.
 This includes keeping noise to a reasonable level, maintaining a clean dining environment and wearing appropriate attire.